Yuhala/plinius/README.md

 - Run the program via `./app`
 - The encrypted data will be read once into PM and training will begin.
 You can see the loss/average loss decreasing as training proceeds.
 - After training, the program will invoke `test_mnist` to test the accuracy of the trained model.
+- The above model config yields 94.7% accuracy on the 10k test set for 1 training epoch(500 iterations).
+A much larger accuracy can be obtained with a well tweaked model configuration.

 - Have fun !!!